Red Sox vs. Twins Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 24 doubles, three triples, five home runs, 28 walks and 31 RBI (83 total hits).
-He has swiped three bases.
+- Verdugo has 84 hits with 24 doubles, three triples, five home runs, 28 walks and 31 RBI.
+He's also stolen three bases.

-- Verdugo has hit safely in 10 games in a row.
-In his last 10 games he is batting .395 with five doubles, a triple, three walks and seven RBI.
+- Verdugo has recorded a base hit in 11 straight games.
+In his last 10 games he is hitting .372 with five doubles, a triple, three walks and seven RBI.

 Verdugo Recent Games